WanderlandTravelers/wanderlandtravelers.com/_pages/about.md

 * ‘Travel is about the gorgeous feeling of teetering in the unknown’ ~Anthony Bourdain
 * ‘Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain’ ~Jack Kerouac

+You can read even more quirks and fun facts about me [here](https://wanderlandtravelers.com/authors/maggie/)

 ***Brad here – a little bit more about me!***

 ![Man on fly board watercraft](/images/BFlyBoard.jpg)